MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-groups-azure-cli.md

 ---
-title: Manage Azure resource groups with Azure CLI
+title: How to manage Azure resource groups – Azure CLI | Microsoft Docs
-description: Learn about Azure resource groups and using Azure CLI to manage your resrouce groups.
-Learn about persisted and default resource groups.
+description: Learn how to manage Azure resource groups in the Azure CLI, a cross-platform tool to connect to Azure and execute administrative commands on Azure resources.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess
-ms.date: 01/15/2021
+ms.date: 08/19/2021
 ms.topic: conceptual
 ms.service: azure-cli
 ms.devlang: azurecli
-ms.custom: devx-track-azurecli
+ms.custom: devx-track-azurecli, seo-azure-cli
+keywords: Azure resource groups, resource group in azure
 ---

-# Working with resource groups in Azure CLI
+# How to manage Azure resource groups with the Azure CLI

 An Azure resource group is a container that holds related resources for an Azure solution.
 A resource group might contain storage, virtual machines, apps, dashboards, services, or almost anything you deal with in Azure.

+The Azure Command-Line Interface (CLI) allows you to create, persist, and set default Azure resource groups.
+The CLI will also allow you clean up resources after creating them.

 ## Create a resource group